openvinotoolkit/model_server/docs/monitoring.md

    }
    ```

-## Restrict only certain metrics via config.json and CLI
+## Change the default list of metrics

 You can enable from one up to all the metrics available at once.